 "David has finally managed to convince both his brother and someone able to get the word out that he may be telling the truth about the alien invasion - but is it just in time?"

-On this day in 1983, the first V television miniseries concluded with the airing of its second part.
+On this day in 1983 (in the U.S.), the first V television miniseries concluded with the airing of its second part.
 According to our friends at IMDB.com, here's the plot summary:

 "A resistance movement is formed in Los Angeles under the medical scientist Julie Parrish.
 Visitor dissidents opposing their leader's plans join their cause to fight the alien oppression by leader John and his right hand Diana."